 Somewhere during our wander, we were photographed against a blue screen.
 This is all very VIP red-carpet, but we didn’t find out what it was all about until near the end of our visit (see below).

 Burj Khalifa Dubai – Going Up…

-At the end of the travelator, you begin your vertical ascent to the observation deck in a high-speed elevator, travelling at 10 metres per second.
+At the end of the travelator, you begin your vertical ascent to the observation deck via a high-speed elevator, travelling at 10 meters per second.
 As the doors open, floor-to-ceiling glass walls provide a breath-taking unobstructed 360-degree view of the city, desert and ocean.